-Stocks Extend Losses, With Dow Plunging More Than 1,000 Points
+Dow Plunges 1,175, The Biggest Point Drop In History

 "I think we are in a changing environment where it looks like we're going to have a bit higher inflation and so that has markets on edge," Gus Faucher, chief economist of the PNC Financial Services Group, told NPR's Windsor Johnston.
 "And I think volatility is likely to be higher in 2018 than it was in 2017."

+Analysts suggest that program trading caused the wild sell-off, NPR's John Ydstie reported.
+"As quickly as the market fell, it recovered much of the ground it had lost as investors remembered the economy and corporate earnings remain strong," he added.

-At 3:14 p.m., the Dow was down more than 1,100 points, or 4 percent.
-Monday's losses came on top of Friday's 666-point drop in the blue-chip index, resulting in the worst week for the index in two years.
+The Dow closed at 24,345.75.
+Monday's losses came on top of Friday's 666-point drop in the blue-chip index, which resulted in the worst week for the index in two years.

+Other major stock indexes also fell Monday, with the S&P 500 down 113 points, or 4.1 percent, and the Nasdaq down 273 points, or 3.8 percent.

+Many financial professionals say this sell-off is healthy for the market.
+Stock prices letting off steam is "better than if they continue to rise and then pop like a balloon that's overinflated," Berliner says.
+"But if fear takes over the market then it could get quite ugly."

 In the past week, both the Dow and the S&P 500 have now lost over 5 percent from their recent all-time highs.

-Other stock indexes around the world also fell Monday, including London's FTSE 100, which closed down 1.5 percent, and Japan's Nikkei, which fell 2.5 percent.
+Stock indexes around the world also fell Monday, including London's FTSE 100, which closed down 1.5 percent, and Japan's Nikkei, which fell 2.5 percent.